-Contact dermatitis is a rash that results when a substance is applied to the skin.
-This can either be an allergic reaction or a burn.
-Examples of things that cause this are creams, ointments, gels, sprays, sanitary pads, dyes, or clothing.
-The rash may occur suddenly with blisters, itching and weeping or it may be a slower onset with redness, burning, and some swelling.
+Contact dermatitis is a rash that results when the skin reacts to a substance that is applied to it.
+This can either be a burn or an allergic reaction.
+Examples of things that can cause this are creams, ointments, gels, sprays, sanitary pads, dyes or clothing.
+The rash may occur suddenly with blisters, itching and weeping (like a reaction to poison ivy) or it may be of slower onset with redness, burning and some swelling.
 Contact dermatitis of the vulva can occur alone or it can complicate any other vulvar skin condition like a yeast infection, psoriasis, lichen sclerosus, or eczema.